NealisSuperEffective/fitnice/resources/fitnice-design-document.md

 * Using a previous workout as a template for a new one
 * Reorganizing workout exercise order
 * Removing workouts
-* Using a previous workout as a template for a new workout

 ## 5. Proposed Architecture Overview